About Tania Spencer

 My present knitted work is a blend of the ancient process of nalbinding (also known as ‘knotless knitting’ or ’single needle knitting’) viking knit and more recent knitting techniques along with a healthy dose of invention.

-The subjects I revisit my work are emotional and physical relationships; the examination of our existence, both physically and spiritually and environmentally.
-Observing life, in relation to ourselves and each other within both the natural and social environment and the impact and connections that these interactions have, guides my practice.
+The subjects I revisit my work are emotional and physical relationships; the examination of our existence, physically and spiritually and environmentally.
+Observations of life, in relation to ourselves and each other within both the natural and social environment and the impact and connections that these interactions have, guides my practice.
 Societal issues like belief systems, social conditioning, identity, polarities in opinions and our impact on ecological systems become subjects for my work.

 I consider the linear quality of the wire and how I form it as metaphor for how we are linked together, each stitch depending on the other for support.
 The collective stitches make a strong fabric.
 The interlinked areas and openings reflect the degrees of closeness or distance that we have with families, friends and the greater physical environment.